0xadri/mkdocs/docs/api.md

 }
 ```

-#### List Agents for a specific DID
+#### List Agents for a specific Project ID

-Lists all agents for a specific DID.
+Lists all agents for a specific project id.

 Request: